Nandez22/CIS122/Info/BubbleSort.md

 a = b;
 b = temp;
 ```
 Now our program properly makes `a = 6` and `b = 5`!
-With that the core of our problem is solved, but we only have a program that can swap two numbers...
+With that, the core of our problem is solved, but we only have a program that can swap two numbers...
 Think back to the [Inner Loop](#Inner-Loop) segment of this doc, we only wanted to swap two items in the array if a particular condition was true.

-This is our next problem, we only want to run the code we wrote if and only if a swap is needsed.
+This is our next problem, we only want to run the code we wrote if and only if a swap is needed.
 As discussed before we only swap two values if the current value is greater than the next:
 ```cs
 public int[] BubbleSort(int[] arr){
     int temp;